-No matter how dire your teen’s situation may seem, there’s hope.
+No matter how dire your teen’s situation may seem, remember that there’s always hope.

 I’ve worked with teens who have gone from being unmotivated school haters to being driven, focused, independent learners.

 Of course, the transformation to become happy, successful students didn’t happen overnight.